 Jean Moriceau, 92 years of age, was in France during the month of April to be treated for a bad fall.
 But no question for him to stay here, he means to return to Indonesia for the priestly ordination of the six young indonesian deacons.

 His mission is situated to the south-west of the island of Sumatra, in Indonesia.
-The great province of Bengkulu has only two parishes : that of Bengkulu, which covers six departments and stretches over 563 kilometers in length, which will soon be divided into distinct parishes, and that, smaller, of Curup, of which he was the only priest for a long time.
+The great province of Bengkulu has only two parishes : the one of Bengkulu, which covers six departments and stretches over 563 kilometers in length, which will soon be divided into distinct parishes, and one, smaller, of Curup, of which he was the only priest for a long time.

 The interreligious on a daily basis